 If your financial aid funds and/or supplemental loans are in excess tuition and housing charges owed to CCS, the Cashier’s office will issue a refund check to you for the overage.
 It is important to remember that financial aid is disbursed on a per semester basis, so if you have taken out an additional $5000 for the year, you will receive $2500 during the fall semester, and $2500 during the winter semester.
 Refund checks are printed in the Cashier’s office every Friday.
 You may also set up Direct Deposit for your refund through the Business Office.

-ALL STUDENTS entitled to a refund should expect it within first the two weeks of the start of the semester.
+ALL STUDENTS entitled to a refund should expect it within the first two weeks of the semester.

 Scholarship Opportunities

 CCS will accept any outside scholarships students obtain.
 CCS does not reduce institutional aid when additional scholarships are received, unless all tuition and fees are paid by the additional scholarship.
-In rare cases, a student may lose Michigan Tuition Grant/Competitive Scholarship or Subsidized Stafford loan eligibility if they exceed their Demonstrated Need calculation or may have loan funds reduced if they exceed their Cost of Attendance calculation (contact Financial Aid office for more information).
+In rare cases, a student may lose eligibility if they exceed their Demonstrated Need calculation or may have loan funds reduced if they exceed their Cost of Attendance calculation (contact Financial Aid office for more information).

 View a listing of current external scholarship opportunities.